Rene-Damm/Rene-Damm.github.io/HowDoI.md

 ### <a name="have-two-players-use-the-same-keyboard"></a> ... have two players use the same keyboard?

 [`PlayerInput`](../api/UnityEngine.InputSystem.PlayerInput.html) will, by default, not assign two players to the same device.
-However, you can manually switch/spawn players .
+However, you can manually switch players to use the same keyboard or spawn them that way from the beginning.

 1. Create two separate control schemes for the keyboard.
     ![SplitKeyboard](Images/HowDoI/SplitKeyboard.gif)